Skip to content

 Transport: Xativa station (cercanias C1/C2/C3/C6) is on the doorstep, with the AVE high-speed terminus at Joaquin Sorolla 6 minutes walk.
 Xativa metro (L3, L5, L7, L9) is 3 minutes.
 The Turia gardens are 12 minutes north and the centre is a 10-minute walk.

 Trade-offs: streets are narrow, parking is impossible and the barrio is not a destination - you live here, you do not visit here.
+One exception is Loco Club near Angel Guimera metro, a 300-capacity live-music venue that has run gigs here for years.
 But for renters who want a real Valencian street life, mid-tier rents and an AVE-station-on-the-doorstep position, La Roqueta is one of the best-value central addresses in the city.

 • AVE Joaquin Sorolla and Xativa cercanias on the doorstep